home-assistant/home-assistant.io/source/_integrations/sleepiq.markdown

 The SleepIQ integration lets you integrate your SleepNumber Bed via [SleepIQ by SleepNumber](https://www.sleepnumber.com/pages/sleepiq-sleep-tracker).

-There is currently support for the following platforms within Home Assistant:
+There is currently support for the following platforms within Home Assistant available depending on the bed capabilities:

 - Binary sensor - View occupancy of each side
 - Button - Calibrate the bed